AustinWise/ZfsSharp/README.markdown

 ﻿What is this?
 =============

-This is a C# program that reads ZFS file systems.
+This is a C# program that reads OpenZFS file systems.
 Writing is explicitly a non-goal.

-Several types of disk images are supported: raw, VHD, VHDX, and VDI.
+Several types of disk images are supported:

-RAIDZ, mirror, and stripe vdevs are supported.
+* raw
+* VHD
+* VHDX
+* VDI

+Several types of VDevs are supported:

+* RAIDZ
+* mirror
+* stripe

+A few widely used OpenZFS features are implemented:

+* LZ4 compression
+* ZSTD compression
+* Embedded data in block pointers
+* Large blocks

 Code Layout
 -----------